PlatONnetwork/platon.py/docs/providers.rst

 Automatic vs Manual Providers
 -----------------------------

-The ``Web3`` object will look for the Ethereum node in a few standard locations if no providers are specified.
+The ``Web3`` object will look for the Platon node in a few standard locations if no providers are specified.
 Auto-detection happens when you initialize like so:

 .. code-block:: python

-    from web3.auto import w3
+    from platon.auto import w3

     # which is equivalent to:

-    from web3 import Web3
+    from platon import Web3
     w3 = Web3()

 Sometimes, web3 cannot automatically detect where your node is.